castacks/alfa-dataset-tools/alfa-cpp/README.md

 - *src/main.cpp*: An example file showing some of the capablities of the library.
 It is suggested that you start from here to learn how to load a sequence and work with the dataset.

 - *include/sequence.h*: A header file that defines a container class for a sequence.
 Each sequence is a collection of topics and each topic is a collection of messages.
 This header allows to load the whole sequence from the disk, go over topics, find a topic, iterate through all the messages in the sequence based on their time, etc.
-Additionally, it provides some useful information, such as the sequence duration, the flight time before error happened, and error information.
+Additionally, it provides some useful information, such as the sequence duration, the flight time before the fault happened, and the fault information.

 - *include/topic.h*: A header file that defines a container class for a topic.
 Each topic is a collection of messages.
 This header allows to load a topic from the disk, go over the messages, checking the type of the topic (fault ground truth topic), printing the messages with their field labels, etc.